CIBIO-BU/mozaiko/README.md

 How to install and run

 ## Contacts
-Contact points, people responsible or an address for its developers - e.g. bu@cibioup.pt.
+Contact points, people responsible or an address for its developers - e.g. <bu@cibioup.pt>.

         How to run the software from the ready-made Docker image Prerequisites